What are the benefits of Dental Bonding?

 Afterward, you’ll need to avoid substances that could stain your bonding for about 48 hours.
 These include coffee and tea as well as cigarettes.
 Regular brushing at home and regular cleanings by a dental hygienist are all that’s needed to maintain your bonding.

-If you’d like to find out if dental bonding could be right for you, make an appointment or stop by one of Dental365’s many New York metro locations today.
+If you’d like to find out if dental bonding could be right for you, contact us today or stop by one of Dental365’s many New York metro locations today.
 Our state-of-the-art offices are open seven days a week with extended hours on weekdays for your convenience.
+Fill out the form on this page to request an appointment or call 844-365-DENTAL to learn more.